urjaacharya/goloremgo/README.md

 ### Build from source

-To build `goloremgo` yourself, go through the following steps.
+To build `goloremgo` yourself, run the following commands inside the `$GOPATH/src`.
 This assumes that `go` is already installed.

 ```
 go get github.com/urjaacharya/goloremgo/